-This webpage is a resource that aims to supplement the BSHRC Pocket Cards with suggested ways to use the cards’ readiness rulers.
+This webpage is a resource that aims to supplement the BHRC Pocket Cards with suggested ways to use the cards’ readiness rulers.

 In 2014, BSHRC and its chapter organization at the Johns Hopkins University School of Medicine, Hopkins Med for Harm Reduction, created two white-coat pocket reference cards that aim to provide students and professionals with clinically relevant harm reduction strategies in sexual health and substance use.
 Design of the cards was done in collaboration with a student from MICA, Laura Brewer-Yarnall.
 The cards were printed with financial contribution from the Johns Hopkins Alumni Association and Open Society Institute-Baltimore.

 Feedback is not only welcome, but requested!
 We have recently begun to distribute the first version of the cards.
 Your comments and suggestions will help us to produce a second, more refined version.
 The goal is to continually improve the cards and adapt them to the needs of clinicians and patients.
 In the future, we hope to create additional pocket cards on other Harm Reduction topics.
 If you have feedback, please email BaltimoreStudentHRC@gmail.com.
 In the subject line, please write “Pocket Card Feedback.”
 We will not be able to respond to all feedback individually, but once we receive enough we will examine it all collectively and make changes via consensus.

 This section is not to teach the principles of Motivational Interviewing, but rather to show one technique for MI that you can use with your pocket cards.
 A link to a more thorough description of MI principles, strategies and techniques is in the next section.